GanquanWen/Deduplicator/main/README.md

 ### 2. Store file in locker

 The folder 'locker' needs to be existed.
+You can create a folder for this.

 The file will be splited into parts and stored in locker.
 A inventory file (Inven_dic.txt) will be created in the same folder with the clui.py.
 Also, a list of all the parts that the file has will be store as list_filename.txt in locker.
 The original file will be removed.